fmrtl73/pxdocs/content/key-management/vault/_index.md

 ```

 You should run this command only once for the cluster.
 If you added the cluster secret key through the `config.json`, then the command above overwrites it.
 Even on subsequent Portworx restarts, the cluster secret key in `config.json` will be ignored for the one set through the CLI.

+## Vault credentials reference

+Portworx requires the following Vault credentials to use its APIs:

+* **Vault Address [VAULT_ADDR]**

+    Vault server address expressed as a URL and port.
+For example: `https://192.168.11.11:8200`

+* **Vault Token [VAULT_TOKEN]**

+    Vault authentication token.
+Refer to the [Vault tokens](https://www.vaultproject.io/docs/concepts/tokens) page for more information about Vault tokens.
+If you are using the [Kubernetes authentication method](#using-kubernetes-authentication-method) of Vault, then you need not provide the actual token to Portworx.

+* **Vault Base Path [VAULT_BASE_PATH]**

+    The base path under which Portworx has access to secrets.

+* **Vault Backend Path [VAULT_BACKEND_PATH]**

+    The custom backend path if different than the default `secret`

+* **Vault CA Certificate [VAULT_CACERT]**

+    Path to a PEM-encoded CA certificate file that needs to be present on all Portworx nodes.
+This file is used to verify the SSL certificate of Vault server.
+    This variable takes precedence over `VAULT_CAPATH`.

+* **Vault CA Path [VAULT_CAPATH]**

+    Path to a directory of PEM-encoded CA certificate files that needs to be present on all Portworx nodes.

+* **Vault Client Certificate [VAULT_CLIENT_CERT]**

+    Path to a PEM-encoded client certificate that needs to be present on all Portworx nodes.
+This file is used for TLS communication with the Vault server.

+* **Vault Client Key [VAULT_CLIENT_KEY]**

+    Path to an unencrypted, PEM-encoded private key which corresponds to the matching client certificate.
+This key file needs to be present on all Portworx nodes.

+* **Vault TLS Server Name [VAULT_TLS_SERVER_NAME]**

+    Name to use as the SNI host when you connect using TLS.

+* **Vault Auth Method [VAULT_AUTH_METHOD]**

+    Specifies the authentication method that Portworx should use while authenticating with Vault.
+"Kubernetes" is the currently supported authenication method.

+* **Vault Auth Kubernetes Role [VAULT_AUTH_KUBERNETES_ROLE]**

+    Name of the Kubernetes "Auth Role" created in Vault for Portworx.
+This field is set only when using the Kubernetes authentication method.

+* **Vault Namespace [VAULT_NAMESPACE]**

+    Allows you to set a global Vault namespace for the Portworx cluster.
+All Vault requests by Portworx use this Vault namespace, if you do not provide an override.

 ## Using Vault with Portworx